Guide to hiking to Chukhun Ri & Island Peak Base Camp from the village of Chukhung in Sagarmatha National Park, Nepal.

-The Island Peak base camp is an excellent side-trip which takes roughly six to seven hours for the return trip.
+The Island Peak base camp is an excellent side trip on the Three Passes, taking roughly six to seven hours for the return trip.
 The trail is gradual, but sweeps along the moraine of the Lhotse Glacier and passes the beautiful Imja Tsho alpine lakes.

 Island Peak Expedition Trekking

-Imja Tse is the most popular trekking peak in the Himalayas.
+Imja Tse is one of the most popular trekking peak in the Himalayas alongside Mera Peak.
 The peak gives novice to intermediate trekkers a taste of proper mountaineering climbing.
-While it is one of the easier summits in the region, the peak still sits at 6189 M, and requires a dedicated climbing guide.
+While it is one of the easier summits in the region, the peak still sits at 6189 m, so it is no joke and certainly requires a dedicated climbing guide.

 It's also a huge step up from regular Himalayan trekking.
 So if you're looking to go all the way to the summit, you'll need to arrange a guide, permit, and trip in Kathmandu or join a crew in Chukhung.

 Picking Up the Island Peak Base Camp Trail

 The Island Peak Base Camp trail starts at the opposite end of Chukhung to Chukhung Ri.
 Instead of taking a left at the end of town, take a right, and cross another makeshift plank bridge over the overflowing creek.

 There is a clear path, and depending on whether or not it's Island Peak season, there might be some porters and expedition guides making the same heading.

 The path winds up to a small raised hill, then continues around on top of it, before dipping down into a flat valley.